 Unwanted Crow Roosts in the Neighborhood

 Crows form large communal roosts in the evening to help them survive the harsher winter months.
 These roosts are fascinating to observe and we generally encourage people to be tolerant of the noise and fecal matter that can be associated with these roosts.
-When significant conflicts do occur, we encourage non-lethal humane strategies to encourage the crows to move elsewhere.
+When significant conflicts do occur, we promote non-lethal, humane strategies to encourage the crows to move elsewhere.
 Use of poisons or other lethal control strategies is never appropriate and can result in violation of federal laws, unnecessary crow mortality and can put people pets and non-target wildlife at risk as well.
-Crows can sometimes be deterred from roosting high conflict areas through the use of a variety of non-lethal techniques.
+Crows can sometimes be deterred from roosting in high conflict areas through the use of a variety of non-lethal techniques.
 The best solution or combination of solutions will depend on the circumstances and some strategies should only be employed by trained professionals.
 Many of these strategies will only result in short-distance displacement and crows may attempt to return to roost sites if strategies are discontinued.

 Strategies include the following: